MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 ### Azure availability sets vs. availability zones

 Before you deploy your high availability infrastructure, determine whether to deploy with an [Azure availability set or an availability zone](/azure/virtual-machines/availability) depending on the region that you choose.
-Compared to VMs that you deploy in an availability zone, The main differences for VMs that you deploy with an availability set are:
+The main differences for VMs that you deploy with an availability set are:

 - The VMs aren't spread across different availability zones.

 - The type of VMs that you can deploy through a single availability set are restricted because the first VM that you deploy in the set defines the host.
 For example, you can't combine M-series VMs and E-series VMs into one availability set.

-When you deploy your high availability architecture across different availability zones, you can have a higher service-level agreement (SLA) for the VMs.
+When you deploy your high availability architecture across different availability zones, you can have a higher SLA for the VMs.
 For more information, see [Azure VM SLAs](https://azure.microsoft.com/support/legal/sla/virtual-machines).
 Depending on the Azure region, you might discover different network latency conditions in network traffic between VMs.
 For more information, see [SAP workload configurations with Azure availability zones](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones).

-If you choose a zonal deployment approach, consider the effects of cross-zone latency for the chosen Azure region, between application server and database and between the two database nodes, on performance and architecture design choices.
+If you choose a zonal deployment approach, consider the effects of cross-zone latency for the chosen Azure region, between the application server and the database and between the two database nodes, on performance and architecture design choices.

 If you use an active/passive zonal deployment for the application server tier in which application servers must connect to the database in the same availability zone, configure automation and create an SOP to enable quick and automated recovery if a database failover occurs.